starthubhq/cli/docs/atomic.md

 # Action Format Specification

 This document describes the JSON format used for defining actions in the StartHub platform.
-An action is a reusable module that performs a specific task, typically implemented as a WASM module.
+An action is a reusable module that performs a specific task, typically implemented as a WASM/Docker module.

 ## Overview